thecodacus/Face-Recognition/README.md

 Face Recognition tutorial for http://thecodacus.com

 ### Prerequisites
-Python 2.x
+* Python 2.x
-OpenCV 2.x
+* OpenCV 2.x
-Numpy
+* Numpy

 ### Installing

-Copy the dataset folder and and all the datasetCreator.py, training.py, recognizer.py and face.xml files in a single folder
+* Create an empty Folder named **"dataSet"** in the same directory where the python scripts are
+* Create an empty folder called **trainer** In same directory

 ## Running the tests

-* run the datasetCreator.py and enter a unique id to create face samples with your face
+* run the dataSetGenerator.py and enter a unique id to create face samples with your face
-* run training.py
+* run trainer.py
-* run recogizer.py
+* run detector.py

 ## Authors